-We do not accept electronically submitted amended returns at this time.
-If you are submitting an amended CBT-100 or CBT-100S you must use a paper return.
+You cannot electronically submit an amended return for tax years prior to 2019.
+You must use a paper return if you are submitting an amended Form CBT-100 or Form CBT-100S for a tax year before 2019.
 All other returns, payments, extension requests, and vouchers must be electronically filed.

 What types of penalties can I be charged for not using electronic filing and payment methods?

 If you don’t file and pay electronically, we can charge:

 All penalties, interest, and collection fees are outlined in the New Jersey Taxpayers’ Bill of Rights (Publication ANJ-1).